ICBE Privacy Statement

-We at ICBE respect your right to privacy and comply with our obligations under the General Data Protection Regulation.
-The purpose of this Privacy Statement is to set out how we deal with personal data provided to ICBE while visiting the ICBE website – www.ICBE.ie and other websites under the ICBE control such as conference www.theknowledgemap.biz or training specific sites.
+We at the Irish Centre for Business Excellence (ICBE) respect your right to privacy and comply with our obligations under the General Data Protection Regulation.
+The purpose of this Privacy Statement is to set out how we deal with personal data given to ICBE, Aviation Skillnet, ICBE Business Excellence Skillnet and ICBE Advanced Skillnet and also provided to ICBE while visiting the ICBE website – www.icbe.ie and other websites under ICBE control, such as conference www.theknowledgemap.bizor training specific sites.or training specific sites.

 Any links to other external websites are clearly identifiable as such, and ICBE has no responsibility for the content or the privacy policies of these other websites.
 While we take care of the safety of information on our websites on an ongoing basis, if you are not happy with this Privacy Statement you should not use any of our websites.